droyred/Experiment-3/README.md

 ---

 ### II.
 Instructions:
-Write a Python script/code in the Jupyter Notebook to do the given problems.
-You may submit your Jupyter notebook in the dedicated submission bin.
+We were tasked to write a Python script/code in our Jupyter Notebook for the given problems.
+To be submitted in the dedicated submission bin.

-For this programming assignment, we download the following file for us to do these problems: http://bit.ly/Cars_file
+For this programming assignment, we must download the following file for us to do these problems: http://bit.ly/Cars_file

 ---